penseipublicidade/website/docs/controls/appbar.md

 ### `center_title`

 Whether the title should be centered.

-Default is `False`.
+Defaults to `False`.

 ### `clip_behavior`